 Reduce your surface water drainage charges

-Check if you're connected to a sewer
+Check if your property is connected to a sewer

 Family putting the washing out on the line